meieda/architecture-center/docs/microservices/logging-monitoring.md

 # Designing microservices: Logging and monitoring

 In any complex application, at some point something will go wrong.
 In a microservices application, you need to track what's happening across dozens or even hundreds of services.
-Logging and monitoring are critically important in providing a holistic view the system.
+Logging and monitoring are critically important to give you a holistic view of the system.

 ![](./images/monitoring.png)

 In a microservices architecture, it can be especially challenging to pinpoint the exact cause of errors or performance bottlenecks.
 A single user operation might span multiple services.
 Services may hit network I/O limits inside the cluster.
 A chain of calls across services may cause backpressure in the system, resulting in high latency or cascading failures.
 Moreover, you generally don't know which node a particular container will run in.
 Containers placed on the same node may be competing for limited CPU or memory.

+To make sense of what's happening, the application must emit telemetry events.
 You can categorize these into metrics and text-based logs.

 *Metrics* are numerical values that can be analyzed.
 You can use them to observe the system in real time (or close to real time), or to analyze performance trends over time.
 Metrics include: